-Brady v Maryland dealt with due process and its function in our court system.
+Heard in the Supreme Court, Brady v.
+Maryland dealt with due process and its function in our court system.
 According to the Supreme Court, the prosecution has a legal duty to hand over some types of evidence to the defense.
-Prosecutors have to hand over evidence if it is:

 - Material to the case

-Outcomes of a Brady Rule Violation in California
+What Are the Potential Outcomes of a Brady Rule Violation in California?

 Brady rule violations can have a serious impact on criminal cases here in Los Angeles.
 Note that, in many cases, these violations are not discovered until after a trial is over.
 A lawyer can step in to file a Brady dispute even after an individual has been convicted.

-A Brady rule violation can cause the court to set aside a conviction.
+In turn, a Brady rule violation can cause the court to set aside a conviction.
 However, you should know that this is not a guaranteed outcome.
-The court can decide to uphold a conviction in some cases.
-For example, let’s say that there was enough additional evidence to result in a conviction.
+The court can still decide to uphold a conviction in certain cases, depending on the specifics of the circumstances.

-In the above case, the court could allow a conviction to stand.
-However, the prosecution for the case could still face legal penalties.
-Knowingly withholding material evidence is taken very seriously here in California.
+If there’s enough additional evidence—outside of what was withheld—to result in a conviction, the court could decide to keep the conviction in place.
+However, the prosecution for the case could still face legal penalties because knowingly withholding material evidence is taken very seriously.

-Evidence Associate with the Brady Rule in California
+Evidence Associated With the Brady Rule in California

-Legally, the prosecution is required to turn over any material evidence that demonstrates the defendant’s innocence.
-There are many possible kinds of evidence in the state of California.
-The prosecution may turn over:
+It’s important to understand what is required under Brady.
+Legally, the prosecution must turn over any evidence that demonstrates the defendant’s innocence.
+In the state of California, there are many possible kinds of evidence.

 - Witness statements